GabrielBG010/FinalProject/README.md

 ### Limitations and Challenges

 Due to time constraint, it was only possible to develop for only one specific virtual environment or OS.
-In this case, in Anaconda on Windows.
+In this case, it was in Anaconda on Windows.
 However, given enough resources, it may be easy to scale.